Order! Order! Sir Lindsay Hoyle: Our Gradely Speaker of the House of Commons and the Lancashire Accent

 Sir Lindsay Hoyle, ‘I think the House knows they’ve got a Lancastrian in the chair’

 Fortunately, there is one voice that is holding the people who run our country together — Sir Lindsay Hoyle, the Speaker of the House of Commons – and his voice is pure Lancashire.
+Hence the blog.

 Speaker Hoyle’s voice is typical of people that had the wherewithal and strength of mind and arm to pull together as a community to power the industrial revolution, enough to process 85% of the world’s cotton.